Table of contents

 Additional resources

 Since 2007, Brazil has been one of the OECD’s five Key Partners.
-In 2022, the OECD Council decided to open accession discussions with six countries, including Brazil.
+On 25 January 2022, the OECD Council decided to open accession discussions with Brazil and on 10 June 2022 adopted a Roadmap for the OECD Accession of Brazil.

-Brazil participated in the first Latin American and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024 and in the DAC High Level Meeting in 2025.
+Brazil participated in the first Latin American and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024; the DAC High Level Meeting and the 2025 LAC-DAC Co-Lab on Multidimensional Metrics for Development in 2025; and in several meetings of the DAC and the DAC ENVIRONET in 2025 and 2026.

 Brazil is a member of the International TOSSD Task Force.
 It has been reporting to TOSSD since 2022, on 2020 data.